 - Hosting a monthly webinar series on best practices for reducing the environmental impacts of supermarket refrigeration;

 - Developing communications materials and assisting with press releases and other media support;

 - Coordinating the annual GreenChill Environmental Achievements Recognition Ceremony.

-Over the past 11 years, GreenChill Partnership companies have transitioned to environmentally friendly refrigerants, reduced the amount of refrigerant they use, and reduced their refrigerant emissions rates to almost 50 percent of the industry standard.
-In addition, there are now nearly 11,000 stores in the GreenChill partnership.
+Over the past decade, GreenChill Partnership companies have transitioned to environmentally friendly refrigerants, reduced the amount of refrigerant they use, and reduced their refrigerant emissions rates to almost 50 percent of the industry standard.
+In addition, there are now more than 12,000 stores in the GreenChill partnership.